gmk25/AMATH482/README.md

 Assignments for Computational Methods in Data Analysis class.
 Cover a range of topics including the Fast Fourier Tranform, Singular Value Decomposition, Prinicipal Component Analysis and some Machine Learning for applications in image/signal processing and classifications.

 # Important Information/How to Use
-- Many of the assignments require additional files, which have not been uploaded to this repository.
+- Many of the assignments require additional files, which have not been uploaded to this repository due to their large size.
 - Code for the first four assignments has been written in MATLAB.
 Code for the fifth assignment was written using Python.
 - Each assignment folder contains the code and a writeup with theoretical background, algorithm implementation, and summary and     conclusion information.
+Use the writeup to help you understand how well the code worked and how it was used.

 # What does each assignment do?
 ## Homework 1 - Fast Fourier Transforms